A Journey Through Time With a

 Visitors to TheWorld Heritage Site at the Maropeng Visitors Center will be able to see parts of Aardonyx an herbivorous dinosaur that lived 195 million years ago in the early Jurassic period that was a close common ancestor to the sauropod dinosaurs.
 The exhibition also has a large Erythrosuchus reptile skull on display, this crocodile-like skull believed to be one of the most distant ancestors of the dinosaur and also on display is the large hand of a Gorgonopsian – One of the ancient mammal-like reptiles.

 at the South African Fossil Exhibit

-However, the show-piece of the exhibition for dinosaur fans is the clutch ofdating back 195 million years making them the oldest known fossilized dinosaur eggs in the whole world.
+However, the show-piece of the exhibition for dinosaur fans is the clutch ofdating back 195 million years making them the oldest known fossilized in the whole world.
 The eggs were discovered at the Golden Gate Highlands National Park in the Free State province, the same site which yielded the oldest known Massopondylus embryos.
 10 nests at several different levels each with up to 34 eggs in tightly clustered clutches were discovered and were estimated to be 100 millions years older than previously discovered nesting sites.
 This discovery shows that early dinosaurs returned to the same nesting ground each year and helping palaeontologists to learn more about the complex reproductive behavior in early dinosaurs.

 This amazing find and more can all be viewed at this incredible South African fossil exhibit.